Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

-If you want to be in a healthy relationship, that starts by being able to stand on your own two feet.
+If you want to be in a healthy relationship, that starts with being able to stand on your own two feet.

 It comes from wanting someone in your life for all of the right reasons and not because well…..anyone will do.
-The anyone will do attitude is how we make bad choices for ourselves.
-It’s why we chose inappropriate partners and consequently why we end up miserable.
+The anyone-will-do attitude is how we make bad choices for ourselves.
+It’s why we choose inappropriate partners and consequently why we end up miserable.